toml-f/toml-f/doc/how-to/table.rst

 Using nested tables provides the possibility to better group configuration data.
 Since the TOML format always requires the full qualified path in each table header, it is easy for the user to identify where the current settings belong to.
-On the other hand deeply nested tables with long table paths or path components make it more difficult to use and a good balance of short and expressive table names and meaningful subtables is required.
+On the other hand, deeply nested tables with long table paths or path components make them more difficult to use and a good balance of short and expressive table names and meaningful subtables is required.

-An example for an electronic structure code implementing different Hamiltonians is give below.
+An example of an electronic structure code implementing different Hamiltonians is given below.

 .. code-block:: toml